erreinoso/Replicating-Spotify-UI/README.md

 This is our first project at Adalab Bootcamp.

-The goal was to build a simplified version of Spotify landing page:
+The goal was to build a simplified version of Spotify landing page.

 All the design is responsive and adaptable to all screen sizes.